burnedpopcorn/GameMaker-Decompiler/README.md

 # GameMaker Studio 2 Decompiler
 This Repo is a Re-Upload of UTMT Scripts that can Decompile just about everything from a ```data.win``` file

+Go to [HERE](https://github.com/UnderminersTeam/UndertaleModTool) for Undertale Mod Tool, which you need to use these scripts

 ## About Scripts
 So what do specific scripts do?
 > idk, but I'll try my best at this